 - You’re dead to the world until you disconnect or someone rips the headband off.
 Only a Wound is enough to cut through the SenseNet trance and alert you to danger.

 - If your deck crashes or you’re unexpectedly pulled out of cyberspace, you experience dumpshock.
-It inflicts 1 Wound that can only be healed naturally.
+See below for more info on that.

 In the Firmament, connectivity is usually considered to be a public service on the same level as roads and law enforcement.
 Whether you can afford the hardware is another matter, but the days of broadband providers are far in the past.
 Anywhere you’d expect to have cellular reception in the modern day will be covered by high-latency wireless networks that anyone can access.
 This system is widely known as “the grid” on almost every world, and you’re either on it or off it.
 It’s just one big wide-area network, so you’ll never have to worry about finding a coffee shop with free wifi.